rameshelamathi/fof/README.md

 You will also need the following path structure on your system:
 * `fof` This repository, a.k.a.
 MAIN directory
 * `buildfiles` [Akeeba Build Tools](https://github.com/akeeba/buildfiles).
 The name of the directory is important.
 This is where the master Phing script, also used by FOF to build packages, is located in.
+* `translations` [Akeeba Translations](https://github.com/akeeba/translations).
+The name of the directory is important.
+This is where we store all of the language files.

 ### Useful Phing tasks